mbari-org/pbp/pbp-doc/docs/index.md

 ```

 If you want to install the package from source and have already installed with the `pip install mbari-pbp` command,
-you can install the package from source with the following command.
+you can do so with the following command.
 This will get the latest version :construction: from the main branch.
 ```shell
 pip install --no-cache-dir --force-reinstall git+https://github.com/mbari-org/pbp.git
 ```

 ### Standalone

+Some users may prefer a version that just "works out of the box",
+perhaps because:

+1. they don't have Python installed or configured,
+2. aren't familiar with virtual environments, conda, or pip,
+3. may be working on field computers or systems where installing
+   Python dependencies is difficult, or
+4. want to avoid version conflicts with other Python tools they use.

-Since late 2025, we publish standalone PBP releases for macOS, Linux, and Windows.
+Therefore, since late 2025, we began to publish standalone PBP releases
+for macOS, Linux, and Windows.
 These are available at <https://github.com/mbari-org/pbp/releases>.
 No Python installation or dependency management is required.